 However, for all the – yeah, I’ll say it – competence of his international career, his most noteworthy moment wasn’t exactly football-related…though in a sense it couldn’t have had more to do with his on-pitch qualities.

 After scoring an equaliser against Portugal at Euro 2012, a goal which at the time looked like putting Denmark into the quarter-finals, Bendtner dropped his shorts to reveal a pair of boxer shorts bearing the name of bookmaker Paddy Power.

 Was it stupid?
 Undoubtedly.
 Was it needless?
 You bet.
 Was he right to be fined?
 Well, sure.

 But still, the fact that he carried out the act and thought he might get away with it tells us all we need to know, and all we have ever needed to know, about the enigma that is Nicklas Bendtner.

-However, while some might call a 21-goal campaign with Rosenborg an outlier, or a sign of the paucity of the Norwegian top flight, Bendtner would surely disagree.
+And while some might call that season an outlier, or a sign of the paucity of the Norwegian top flight, Bendtner would surely disagree.